Yoast/developer/docs/development/environment/tools.md

 ```

 ### Iterm2 and Oh-My-Zsh (optional)
-iTerm2 is a replacement for the default terminal application that can be found on Mac OSX.
-The reason we suggest you install this is because it adds a lot of extra features when working in your terminal.
-[Click here](https://www.iterm2.com/features.html) to see what kind of snazzy features are included!
+[iTerm2](https://www.iterm2.com/) is a replacement for the default terminal application that can be found on Mac OSX.
+We suggest you install this because it [adds a lot of extra features](https://www.iterm2.com/features.html) when working in your terminal.

 [Oh-My-Zsh](https://ohmyz.sh/) is a shell for your command line that adds certain features that can't be done in a regular shell without a lot of hassle.
 It also allows you to more easily manage your zsh configurations.